-The Maktub Shawl is a generous, very comfortable design to wear: it sits nicely on the shoulders and is easy to style—over a coat when you’re heading out, over a dress, or over a simple tee.
-It’s one of those pieces that stays with you through every season.
+The Maktub Shawl is a roomy, comfortable piece: it sits beautifully on the shoulders and is easy to style—over a coat when you’re heading out, over a dress, or with a simple t-shirt.
+It’s one of those pieces that works in every season.

-It was a very special collaboration with Mariana Fontana (@corazondvellon), who presented it at Barcelona Knits.
-The piece you see in the photos travelled with us to the festival and was knitted by Celeste (@celecuervita), one of the pattern testers.
+It was a very special collaboration with Mariana Fontana (@corazondvellon), who showcased it at Barcelona Knits.
+The piece you see in the photos travelled with us to the festival and was made by Celeste (@celecuervita), a tester for the design.

-Crocheted, it combines texture and structure in a very organic way for the maker: it has rhythm, repetition, and at the same time it stays engaging from start to finish.
+Made in crochet, it brings texture and structure together in a very organic way for the maker: it has rhythm, repetition, and still keeps your interest throughout the project.

 The yarn: Merino de la Patagonia DK